ikrima/gamedevguide/contents/guides/ue4guide/wip/performance-profiling/Nick Whiting_Donaldson Notes.md

 0.6.0 has Oculus

-IF RT was over 3 or 4 =&gt; causes problems
+IF RT was over 3 or 4 => causes problems

 stat scenerendering (gives good overview)

-NickP -&gt; Send code changes to read stats
+NickP -> Send code changes to read stats

 TiledDeferredRendering is 2 ms overhead